ti-cortex-m4/demo-java-completablefuture/doc/article.md

-*   if a method name has fragment `then`, then the new stage is started after completion of _a single_ previous stage
+*   if a method name has fragment `then`, then the new stage is started after completion of a single previous stage
-*   if a method name has fragment `either`, then the new stage is started after completion of _the first of two_ previous stages
+*   if a method name has fragment `either`, then the new stage is started after completion of the first of two previous stages previous stages
-*   if a method name has fragment `both`, then the new stage is started after completion of _both_ previous stages
+*   if a method name has fragment `both`, then the new stage is started after completion of both of two previous stages

 The _second_ naming pattern explains _what computations perform_ the new stage: